12% of college graduates got their degrees from online colleges or universities.

 Washington State University graduates are doing well in the world as they are way less likely to go into default on their student loans than graduates from other schools.
 Parents, you will be happy to find out we feel Washington State University has a comparatively low crime rate.
 Take a virtual tour to know more about Wazzu's campus.

 Any student who is interested in Communication & Media Studies has to look into DePaul University.
 With over 20,000 students, DePaul University is among the biggest schools in the nation.

 Any student who is interested in Communication & Media Studies needs to check out University of Colorado Denver/Anschutz Medical Campus.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+With over 20,000 students, University of Colorado Denver is among the largest schools in the country.

 University of Colorado Denver graduates end up with about $22,024 of student loans on average.
 That's far lower than the U.S. average of $28,421.
 For graduates who would like to carry on after earning a bachelor's degree, University of Colorado Denver has grad programs available.
 Where is CU Denver doing the best?
 Check out all the school's rankings.